Georgia lawmakers, in support of Israel, pass bill that would define antisemitism in state law

 “This legislation is not about stifling free speech," Kennedy said.
 "Nor is it about the government stopping someone from simply sharing their views.
 It is about safeguarding the dignity and the safety of our Jewish friends and neighbors.”

 In at least eight states nationwide, lawmakers are working on measures to define antisemitism, part of an upsurge of legislation motivated in part by the Israel-Hamas war.
-Arkansas passed such a law last year, and like in Georgia, a South Carolina measure passed one chamber in 2023.
+Arkansas passed such a law last year.
 New bills are pending this year in Indiana, Florida, Massachusetts, New Jersey and South Dakota.

-Sponsors say adopting the definition put forward by the International Holocaust Remembrance Alliance would help prosecutors and other officials identify hate crimes and illegal discrimination targeting Jewish people.
-Georgia has a hate crimes law that allows higher criminal penalties for crimes motivated by some types of bias.

-What was already a fraught topic in early 2023 has become downright raw with the Israel-Hamas war.
-Some protesters chanting “Free Free Palestine!” were dragged from the committee room Monday by police officers after the vote and one was arrested.
-That came after some Jewish residents of Georgia testified they had experienced a surge of bias incidents, including an antisemitic group that hung a Jew in effigy outside a Macon synagogue over the summer.
+The measure grew only more fraught with the start of the Israel-Hamas war.
+Some protesters chanting “Free Free Palestine!” were dragged from a committee room by police Monday, prompting one arrest.
+That came after some Jewish residents of Georgia testified they had experienced a surge of bias incidents, including an antisemitic group that hung a Jewish person in effigy outside a Macon synagogue over the summer.

+Ghada Elnajjar, a Palestinian mother from the Atlanta suburb of Alpharetta, said she was concerned the bill could embolden those seeking to stifle criticism of Israel.

+She was particularly worried about her sons, saying they have been posting social media messages criticizing Israel for civilian deaths in Gaza.
+The sons have also worn keffiyehs, the black and white checkered scarfs that symbolize Palestinian solidarity.

+The bill “might take a simple thing as wearing a keffiyeh or a social media post and take it a step further and criminalize it and jeopardize my boys’ future,” she said.

-State Rep. John Carson, a Marietta Republican who sponsored the bill, told the House that the measure shows “Georgia stands with our friends in the Jewish community.”
-Rep. El-Mahdi Holly, a Stockbridge Democrat and one of a handful of Georgia's Muslim lawmakers, retorted that “I wish that was true of Palestinians as well.”
+State Rep. John Carson, a Marietta Republican who sponsored the bill, told the House the bill shows “Georgia stands with our friends in the Jewish community.”
+Rep. El-Mahdi Holly, a Stockbridge Democrat and one of Georgia's handful of Muslim lawmakers, retorted, “I wish that was true of Palestinians as well.”

 “We can mourn the loss of both Israeli and Palestinian lives," said Sen. Kim Jackson, a Stone Mountain Democrat.
 "We can both condemn the unacceptable acts of antisemitism that are plaguing the Jewish community around our state and acknowledge that our citizens have the right to voice their dissent about the tremendous harm being visited upon Palestinian civilians.”